vondele/matetrack/README.md

   --concurrency CONCURRENCY
-                        total number of threads script may use, default: cpu_count() (default: 8) --epdFile EPDFILE     file containing the positions and their mate scores (default: matetrack.epd) --showAllIssues       show all UCI info lines with an issue, by default show for each FEN only the first occurrence of each possible type of issue (default: False)
+                        total number of threads script may use, default: cpu_count() (default: 8) --epdFile EPDFILE     file containing the positions and their mate scores (default: matetrack.epd) --showAllIssues       show all unique UCI info lines with an issue, by default show for each FEN only the first occurrence of each possible type of issue (default: False)
 ```

 Sample output: